UB-Mannheim/sci-work-course/doc/install-linux.md

 ------------------
 ### Installation via Synaptic Package Manager

 If you run a Ubuntu or Xubuntu system, you can install TexLive with Synaptic Package Manager.
-Open the Manager and search for "texlive".
+Open the Synaptic Package Manager and search for `texlive`.

 ![TexLive Installation via Synaptic](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texlive-synaptic-01.png)

-Klick on the checkbox next to texlive and select "Marc for installation".
+Klick on the checkbox next to `texlive` and select `Marc for installation`.
 Then klick on the `apply` button above.
 A new window appears.
 Klick again on `Apply` to start the installation.

 ![TexLive Installation via Synaptic](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texlive-synaptic-02.png)